All About Liver Disease

 Liver disease is a growing concern across the globe, especially in the United States, where the prevalence of conditions like Metabolic Dysfunction-Associated Steatotic Liver Disease (MASLD) and Metabolic Dysfunction-Associated Steatohepatitis (MASH) is on the rise.
 These diseases, which can progress to cirrhosis, liver cancer, and liver failure, often show no symptoms until it’s too late, making early detection and management crucial.
-This article delves into the significance of liver health, the role of FibroScan in liver disease detection, and the impact of MASLD and MASH (formerly called NAFLD and NASH), including the specific risks faced by the Latino community.
+This article delves into the significance of liver health, the role of FibroScan in liver disease detection, and the impact of MASLD and MASH (formerly called MASLD and NASH), including the specific risks faced by the Latino community.

 Understanding Liver Disease and Early Detection